AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Let's sanity check this.

-\defineTerm{Root Token (RT)}{
+\defineTermTex{Root Token (RT)}{
   \emph{aka \textbf{Coin}}.
   The typically sole network-level token required by blockchain protocols. e.g., Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, Amaroo has ROO, etc }

-Consider two blockchains (L and R) that are \emph{very} similar to Bitcoin.
+Consider two blockchains (\cL and \cR) that are \emph{very} similar to Bitcoin.
 Unless otherwise specified, the chains are identical.
 Here are the key assumptions:

-* Both L and R started on the same day, with the same block rewards (in their respective root tokens), block frequencies, and inflation schedules.
+* Both \cL and \cR started on the same day, with the same block rewards (in their respective root tokens), block frequencies, and inflation schedules.
-* L and R have equal money supplies, and (by chance) the exchange rate has been stable at $X_{R\rightarrow L} = 3$ L-coins/R-coin.
+* \cL and \cR have equal money supplies, and (by chance) the exchange rate has been stable at $X_{R\rightarrow L} = 3$ L-coins/R-coin.
-* L and R use different PoW algorithms, L uses something like Scrypt (similar to Litecoin) and R uses something like SHA256 (similar to Bitcoin).
+* \cL and \cR use different PoW algorithms, \cL uses something like Scrypt (similar to Litecoin) and \cR uses something like SHA256 (similar to Bitcoin).
 * ASIC/FPGA mining doesn't exist yet, but GPU mining does.
 * (In this thought experiment) the best GPUs for mining Scrypt and SHA256 are of the same brand and model -- i.e. the same supply is responsible for the hardware of *all* miners, regardless of which chain they mine.
 * There's no comparative advantage between GPU makes/models -- i.e., a miner can't increase their revenue by cleverly organizing which GPUs mine which networks.
-* The cost of running both L and R nodes is negligible.
+* The cost of running both \cL and \cR nodes is negligible.
-* L and R have perfect difficulty adjustment algorithms.
+* \cL and \cR have perfect difficulty adjustment algorithms.
 * The miner(s) used in this thought experiment are small relative to the total population of miners -- their choices don't meaningfully impact network hash-rates or difficulty adjustments.

 What should we expect regarding the conversion of work?
 To start with, let's note that GPU miners could work on either chain -- good hardware for one chain is good hardware for the other, too.
-We know that L and R's block rewards (in root tokens) and block frequencies are the same -- so the exchange rate is going to play a dominant role in RoI (since the only other difference is difficulty and hash-rate).
+We know that \cL and \cR's block rewards (in root tokens) and block frequencies are the same -- so the exchange rate is going to play a dominant role in RoI (since the only other difference is difficulty and hash-rate).
 If a miner could break even by making 30 L-coins, then they could also break even by making 10 R-coins.
 They'd need to make $3\times$ as many L-coins as R-coins -- that's the exchange rate.
-If L and R used the same hashing algorithm, then we could compare difficulties to see if this makes sense -- does that miner make $3\times$ as many L-blocks as they would R-blocks?
+If \cL and \cR used the same hashing algorithm, then we could compare difficulties to see if this makes sense -- does that miner make $3\times$ as many L-blocks as they would R-blocks?

 In this case, though, the difficulties are set for \emph{different hashing algorithms} -- so how many hashes can GPUs do for each hash?
 Say a GPU can do 7 SHA256 hashes for each 1 Scrypt hash.
 A miner that can do $h$ Scrypt hashes/day should be able to do $7h$ SHA256 hashes/day.
-That same miner should be able to make $h \cdot \nicefrac{L_r}{L_d}$ coins per day -- L's coins per block, divided by L's difficulty (hashes per block) gives us a constant of conversion with units L-coins/L-hash.
+That same miner should be able to make $h \cdot \nicefrac{L_r}{L_d}$ coins per day -- \cL's coins per block, divided by \cL's difficulty (hashes per block) gives us a constant of conversion with units L-coins/L-hash.
-Of course, the miner could, instead, mine on R, thus making $7h \cdot \nicefrac{R_r}{R_d}$ coins per day.
+Of course, the miner could, instead, mine on \cR, thus making $7h \cdot \nicefrac{R_r}{R_d}$ coins per day.
 How do we know which is better?
 We use the exchange rate, of course!

 If miners could swap from their current chain to the other chain and \emph{increase their revenue}, then we should expect some to do that.
 In turn, we expect each chain's difficulty to change, reflecting that change in participation.
-If some miners (on the whole) moved from L to R, then we'd expect L's difficulty to decrease and R's difficulty to increase, roughly proportionate to how many miners moved.
+If some miners (on the whole) moved from \cL to \cR, then we'd expect \cL's difficulty to decrease and \cR's difficulty to increase, roughly proportionate to how many miners moved.
 Since this is an \emph{arbitrage opportunity} (for miners), we expect that any profitability gap will quickly be closed.
 Thus, we can say that a miner's revenue is \emph{equal} regardless of which chain they're mining: $\text{Revenue}_L = \text{Revenue}_R$ when measured in the same units.
 \begin{align}
   \text{Revenue}_L & = h \cdot \frac{L_r}{L_d}
     & & \text{L-coins}
-    & & \text{Revenue on L}
+    & & \text{Revenue on \cL}
     \label{eq:rev-L}
     \\[0.5em]
   \text{Revenue}_R & = 7h \cdot \frac{R_r}{R_d} \cdot X_{R\rightarrow L}
     & & \text{L-coins}
-    & & \text{Revenue on R in L-coins}
+    & & \text{Revenue on \cR in L-coins}
     \label{eq:rev-R}
     \\[0.5em]
   \text{Revenue}_L & = \text{Revenue}_R